 - 70+ hour work weeks

-America's working families need the representation, collective power, pride in work and fair treatment they in the workplace that they deserve.
+America's working families deserve representation, collective power, workplace pride and fair treatment.